-- 39. I am satisfied any documents falling within the terms of the Applicant's request, should any exist, would have been prepared during and for the purpose of the Agency carrying out its Child Protection functions under the CYF Act.
-This includes the type of investigative, monitoring and enforcement activities with which section 31(1)(a) is concerned. - 40.
+- 36. I am satisfied any documents falling within the terms of the Applicant's request, should any exist, would have been prepared in the course of and for the purpose of the Agency carrying out its Child Protection functions under the CYF Act.
+This includes the type of investigative, monitoring and enforcement activities with which section 31(1)(a) is concerned. - 37.
 Child Protection investigations are, by their nature, highly confidential.
-Therefore, I am satisfied any information provided to the Agency by third parties during a Child Protection investigation would have been provided with an expectation of confidentiality. - 41.
-I acknowledge the Applicant's personal interest in obtaining access to the requested documents as described in their submissions.
-However, Parliament has determined strict parameters apply under the CYF Act as to what information can be released in relation to Child Protection matters.
-This includes the names and identities of those who notify the Agency about child protection concerns and any subsequent Agency investigation into or action taken to address such concerns. - 42.
-Accordingly, on the information before me and given the nature of the requested documents, I am satisfied, should any documents exist, they would be exempt under section 31(1)(a).
+Therefore, I am satisfied any information provided to the Agency by third parties during the course of a Child Protection investigation would have been provided with an expectation of confidentiality.